Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 Here are the main steps to follow:

-1. Order hosting and email addresses from OVHcloud
+1. Order hosting and email accounts from OVHcloud.
-2. Create and pre-configure a DNS zone for your domain name at OVHcloud
+2. Create and pre-configure a DNS zone for your domain name at OVHcloud.
-3. Retrieve a full backup of your website
+3. Retrieve a full backup of your website.
-4. Import your website backup onto your OVHcloud hosting plan
+4. Import your website backup onto your OVHcloud hosting plan.
-5. Recreate your email addresses identically at OVHcloud
+5. Recreate your email addresses identically at OVHcloud.
-6. Declare OVHcloud email servers in your domain name’s active DNS zone
+6. Declare OVHcloud email servers in your domain name’s active DNS zone.
-7. Transfer the content of your old email addresses to your new ones at OVHcloud
+7. Transfer the content of your old email accounts to your new ones at OVHcloud.
-8. Reconfigure your email software
+8. Reconfigure your email software.
-9. Replace your domain name’s active DNS servers with OVHcloud’s
+9. Replace your domain name’s active DNS servers with OVHcloud DNS servers.
-10. Transfer your domain name to OVHcloud
+10. Transfer your domain name to OVHcloud.

 > [!success]
 >